goodpaul6/opal/README.md

 - [x] Add support for `{` and `}` movements
 - [x] Modify `wrapped_lines` to be a display data structure instead
 - [x] Scroll cursor into view
+- [ ] Switch to GLFW + NanoVG instead
+- [ ] Parse text into useful nodes before display gen
 - [ ] Correctly highlight markdown TODO lists
-- [ ] Switch to GLFW + NanoVG instead
 - [ ] Add ability to flash status for a period of time
 - [ ] Add tab completion to commands
 - [ ] Refactor undo commit calls to always happen unless a bool is set